 Which brings us to the second benefit of real-time inventory: enhancing the customer experience.
 One of the worst-case scenarios is to have a ready, able and willing buyer, only to lose them because you don’t have adequate stock for them to purchase your product in store or online.
 Not only does this impact your immediate sales potential with that customer, it may also have a negative impact on future sales – not only with that particular customer but potentially with others within their sphere of influence if they decide to share their disdain with others on outlets such as social media.

-Third, implementing a real-time inventory system will likely bring some physical benefits to your warehouse as well.
+Third, implementing a real-time inventory system will likely bring some physical benefits to your warehouse storage operation as well.
 First and foremost, this method of inventory management will likely require your warehouse to become more organized.
 Furthermore, it will also more than likely result in less overall recounts of inventory if diligently managed.

 Remember – Real-Time Inventory Doesn’t Guarantee Success